Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

     > **Note:** The packaged linux boot images will be placed in the `images/linux` directory in the PetaLinux build root.
 Make a note of this directory location as it will be used in the next steps.
 If you intend to use a different machine than the one that was used to build PetaLinux or a Windows based PC to download the Linux boot images using SmartLynq+ the contents of this directory should be transferred to that machine before proceeding to the next steps.

-## Using SmartLynq+ High-Speed Debug Port for Linux Image Download and Boot
+## Setting Up The SmartLynq+ Module

-Once the Linux images have been built and packaged, they can be loaded onto the VCK190 or VMK180 board using either JTAG or High-Speed Debug Port.
+Once the Linux images have been built and packaged, they can be loaded onto the VCK190 or VMK180 board using either JTAG or HSDP.
+This section will guide you through the basic steps required to setup the SmartLynq+ module for connectivity using HSDP.

-1. Connect the USB-C cable between the Board and the SmartLynq+.
+1. Connect the USB-C cable between the VCK190 USB-C connector found on the  and the SmartLynq+ Module.
 1. Connect the SmartLynq+ using either Ethernet or USB.
     * **Using Ethernet:** Connect an Ethernet cable between Ethernet port on the SmartLynq+ and your local area network.
     * **Using USB:** Connect the provided USB cable between the USB port on the SmartLynq+ and your PC.